What's New

 CROOKED TOOTH RELEASES “GIRL BEER” – In April 2025, the women of Crooked Tooth Brewing released "Girl Beer"—a bold, robust, and spicy imperial stout brewed with intention, heart, and cacao.
 Made with Monsoon Chocolate cacao husks and Pivot Produce chiltepin, this limited release challenges the outdated norms of what girls are supposed to like, do, and be.
 Crafted in honor of women’s herstory and legacy in brewing—dating back to the earliest alchemists—Girl Beer reclaims space in a world where men are too often the only ones recognized or celebrated.
 It’s a tribute to presence, power, and the passion of women in beer.
 Available on draft and in cans at Crooked Tooth Brewing.

-NEW RESTAURANT OPENS IN THE SAM HUGHES NEIGHBORHOOD - Two beloved local businesses, Sonoran House and Redbird Scratch Kitchen + Bar, are joining forces to open The Village at Sam Hughes at 2513 E. Sixth St., the former home of Flora’s Market Run.
-Opened in June 2025, this new collaboration brings together Sonoran House’s signature coffee, tea, beer, and wine with Redbird’s craft cocktails and celebrated food menu.
-This marks the second location for both establishments, expanding their presence into the historic Sam Hughes neighborhood.
+NEW RESTAURANT OPENED IN THE SAM HUGHES NEIGHBORHOOD - Redbird Scratch Kitchen + Bar will opened a second location in Fall 2025 at The Village at Sam Hughes at 2513 E. Sixth St., the former home of Flora’s Market Run.
 Rincon Market, one of Tucson’s oldest neighborhood grocery stores, originally opened in 1926 and occupied the Sixth Street building from the early 1960s onward.

 NEW BAR OPENS IN THE HISTORIC IRON HORSE NEIGHBORHOOD - La Esquina bar and gallery, opened in the historic Iron Horse neighborhood in January 2025.
 The venue, located at 630 E. Ninth St, showcases Mediterranean-inspired wines, a selection of local and imported beers, and an array of snacks.